QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 1. the plain vanilla [command line Git](http://git-scm.com/downloads) version
 1. the various point-and-click GUI versions
-    * See, for example, the [GitHub version](https://desktop.github.com/) or Git GUI integrated in your IDE.
+    * See, for example, the [GitHub version](https://desktop.github.com/) or Git GUI integrated into your IDE.

 As the 1st task, try